UnitexGramLab/unitex-doc-contributor-guidelines/contributor-license-agreement.md

 ### Overview

 [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite.
-Following the lead of other open source projects, the Unitex/GramLab project requires contributors to jointly assign their copyright on contributions
+Following the lead of other open source projects, the Unitex/GramLab project requires contributors to jointly assign their copyright on contributions.

 ### Agreement